paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 Pub.
 L. 110–234 and Pub.
 L. 110–246 made identical amendments to this section.
 The amendments by Pub.
 L. 110–234 were repealed by section 4(a) of Pub.
 L. 110–246.

 #### Amendments
 2018—Subsec. (b).
 Pub.
-L. 115–334 substituted “carry out a simplified supplemental nutrition assistance program” for “carry out a out a Simplified Food Stamp Program”.
+L. 115–334 substituted “carry out a simplified supplemental nutrition assistance program” for “carry out a Simplified Food Stamp Program”.

 2014—Subsec. (f)(3)(C).
 Pub.
 L. 113–79 substituted “subsections” for “subsection”.